-2. Since cells need at least several 100 proteins to survive and replicate, what happened to the proteins essential for nucleotide and nucleic acid, and protein synthesis, and the reactions necessary for ATP synthesis, e.g. glycolysis?
+2. Since cells need at least 1200 proteins to survive, replicate, and synthesize their own building blocks, what happened to the proteins essential for nucleotide and nucleic acid, and protein synthesis, and the reactions necessary for ATP synthesis, e.g. glycolysis?

 3. How did the 1500 or so mitochondrial proteins in the main genome become targeted to the mitochondria, if they were lost by the initial endosymbiont?

 For the endosymbiotic hypothesis to work, the primitive bacterium engulfed by the eukaryote precursor must have lost over 90% of its genes, these being taken up by the nuclear genome.
 Furthermore, most of the proteins involved in Ca2+ signaling must have come from another source.